hai-x/vite-plugin-cjs2esm/README.md

 # vite-plugin-cjs2esm

-🤩 A vite plugin that transform CommonJS to ESM during development stage.
+🤩 A vite plugin that transform CommonJS to ESModule in Development stage.

-You can use `@rollup/plugin-commonjs` which is a rollup plugin to transform CommonJS to ESM during production stage.

-Because Vite bundle by esbuild during development stage and rollup during production stage.

 # Installation